LeonXu03/ChompAndChaseMazeGame/README.md

-# Pac-Man Game
+# Chomp and Chase Maze Game

-This PAC-MAN game was designed, implemented, and completed as a personal side project of mine.
+This game was designed, implemented, and completed as a personal side project of mine.
 This is an homage to the game that inspired me to start learning software development.

 While PAC-MAN served as this project's source of inspiration, all gameplay elements and mechanics are original and uniquely designed by me.